aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-trace.rst

        computation graph.
     :arg ~torch.Tensor,tuple[~torch.Tensor] example_inputs: A tuple of example inputs that will be passed to the ``func`` while tracing.

+    :keyword dict input_output_aliases: Marks input tensors as state tensors which are device tensors.
     :keyword str compiler_workdir: Work directory used by
        |neuronx-cc|.
 This can be useful for debugging and/or inspecting
        intermediary |neuronx-cc| outputs